Welcome from the Worshipful Master

 For the benefit of non-masons, the Worshipful Master is the man at the head of the Lodge.
 He gets to his position when he has served a number of other Offices within the Lodge.
 On average it takes around seven years from joining a Lodge to receiving the privilege of being installed as it's Worshipful Master and it is the highest Office a member can hold within his own Lodge.

-Hello, I am Worshipful Brother John McHugh, (pictured here).
+Hello, I am Worshipful Brother Craig, (pictured here).
 On behalf of all of the members of Woolsack Lodge 8221 I would like to welcome you to our website.
 Here you will find news about our Lodge, details on what we are currently up to and information about our future plans.

 What will make you join?
 What will you get out of it?
 I won't know the answer to that....... but if you never take that first step, neither will you!

 Masons - I hope to see you around the Province during my year in office.
-Non-masons - I hope that this site will encourage you to take your first tentative steps along the road to becoming a Freemason and, to one day, take to the chair which I now occupy.
+Non-masons - I hope that this site will encourage you to take your first tentative steps along the road to becoming a Freemason and, to one day, take the chair which I now occupy.